 Enrollment to both Summer Programs is limited.
-If interested in attending, you should apply by May 8, 2017, preferably earlier.
-Applications will be considered as they arrive**.
-The first step to apply is by filling out the pre-register.
+If interested in attending, you should apply by May 1st, 2018, preferably earlier.
+Applications will be considered as they arrive*.
+The first step to apply is by filling out the pre-registration form.

 Because of the high cost of medical treatment in the United States, all students must purchase a medical insurance policy prior to arrival at the University of Notre Dame.